How to Build Self-Trust (Especially After Trauma and Emotional Neglect)

 Don’t rush the answer.
 Let it bubble up.
 It might be rest.
 It might be water.
 It might be five minutes alone in the bathroom.

-This practice re-teaches your nervous system that the body’s cues are safe.
+Tuning into your body's cues supports both physical and mental health, helping you recognize and honor your needs.
+This practice re-teaches your nervous system that the body’s cues are safe, and that you can trust what is happening in your body in the present moment.
 That you can listen without judgment.
 That your needs aren’t dangerous.

 Step 3: Expect the Guilt Voice